cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 The second type of transaction is an
 [*atomic name trade*](https://wiki.namecoin.info/?title=Atomic_Name-Trading)
 as first described in the context of Namecoin.
-In such a transaction, an **entire Xaya name with all attached assets** in all games on the platform is sold.
+In such a transaction, an **entire CRyptoCrowd name with all attached assets** in all games on the platform is sold.

 This can be done as follows:  Buyer and seller together construct